PERSONS OF INTEREST

 Queen Elisabeth had asked the great Belgian violinist Eugène Ysaÿe in 1916 to visit La Panne with his Quartette, and Major Gordon was tasked to escort the party from London to La Panne.

 Major Gordon had already met the violin master on previous occasions so he was no stranger to him.
-The company boarded the train in Victoria Station on the 16th of June 1916 and arrived the same day at La Panne.
+The company boarded the train in Victoria Station on the 16th of June 1916 and arrived on the same day at La Panne.
 Ysaÿe played for King Albert and Queen Elisabeth that evening.
 During Mr Eugène Ysaÿe’s stay in La Panne he played many times in the hospital for the wounded soldiers.